thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 ## Code Organization Guide

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14), [IETF RFC 2119](https://www.rfc-editor.org/rfc/rfc2119), [IETF RFC 8174](https://www.rfc-editor.org/rfc/rfc8174) when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14), [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119), [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174) when, and only when, they appear in all capitals, as shown here.

 This guidance does not dictate the only way to implement functionality.
 There are many ways to implement any particular functionality, each of which will work.
 This guidance _**establishes constraints**_ so that as more functionality is implemented and functionality is changed, it remains as easy as it was with the first piece of functionality.